aneeshthanikkal/tedtalk-service/README.md

 1. Global exception handler is implemented
 2. i18 is implemented with a message property file
 3. Flyway is added for migration
+4. Spring security with JWT and basic authentication and authorization is implemented.

 ## Running the application using Docker